 Neil is my better half and is the best thing to happen to me.

-Passionate for all things basketball, Neil plays masters basketball and represented Australia in Helsinki in 2019.
+Passionate for all things basketball, Neil plays masters basketball and represented Australia in Helsinki in 2019 and Argentina in 2023.

 Neil also loves motorbikes, and anything else that is fast.

 And the Raiders.
 Just don't talk when the game is on!